Let's Explore Kubernetes:

 What is a Workload?

-Customer satisfaction is important to Tommy’s business, and he therefore recognises that customers will want flexibility and customisations when ordering from his menu.
+Customer satisfaction is important to Tommy's business, so he recognises that customers will want flexibility and customisation when ordering from the menu.

 Poppy proposes defining courses in a menu that customers can order from, such as a burger or dessert.
-Each course comes with a description of how each dish is made and what customisations can be made to it.
+Each course includes how the dish is made and which customisations are allowed.

 Checkpoint Click here to check in and see what you've learned so far